AdobeDocs/journey-optimizer.fr-FR/help/using/rn/e-release-notes.md

 **Gestion des décisions**

 * **Prise en charge de plusieurs règles dans la gestion des décisions** - Vous pouvez désormais ajouter jusqu’à 10 règles de limitation pour une offre donnée dans la gestion des décisions.
-Cela vous permet d’augmenter le niveau de contrôle sur la manière dont les offres sont envoyées. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->
+Cela vous permet d’augmenter le niveau de contrôle sur la manière dont les offres sont envoyées.
+[En savoir plus](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->